Sitefinity-SDK/Telerik.Sitefinity.Samples.DatePicker/README.md

 Using the Date Picker sample, you can:

 * Create a _DatePicker_ form widget
-* Register the widget in Sitefinity toolbox
+* Register the widget in Sitefinity CMS toolbox
 * Create a custom widget designer to manage the range of the date
 * Create a form and a page that displays the form from the code.

 ### Requirements
-* Sitefinity license
+* Sitefinity CMS license
 * .NET Framework 4
 * Visual Studio 2012
 * Microsoft SQL Server 2008R2 or later versions